 - Silence: Silence is an important and purposeful tool used in Asian communication.
 Pausing before giving a response indicates that someone has applied appropriate thought and consideration to the question.
-This signifies politeness and respect.
+This signifies and respect.

 - Laughter: Hong Kongers tend to laugh more softly than they speak.

-- Refusals: A Hong Kongers preoccupation with saving face and politeness means that they will seldom give a flat ‘no’ or negative response, even when they do not agree with you.
+- Refusals: A Hong Kongers preoccupation with saving and means that they will seldom give a flat ‘no’ or negative response, even when they do not agree with you.
 Therefore, focus on hints of hesitation.
 Listen closely to what they say, but also pay careful attention to what they don’t say and implicitly mean.

-- Indirect Communication: The Hong Kongese communication pattern is less direct and verbose than what Australians are used to but is still bolder than other Asian communication styles.
+- Indirect Communication: The Hong Kongese communication pattern is less and verbose than what Australians are used to but is still bolder than other Asian communication styles.
 Speech is ambiguous with understatements often made.
-The purpose of this is to maintain harmony throughout the conversation and prevent a loss of face on either end of the exchange.
+The purpose of this is to maintain throughout the conversation and prevent a loss of on either end of the exchange.
 The best way of navigating this rhetoric to find the underlying meaning is to check for clarification several times with open-ended questions.

 - Voices: Hong Kongers tend to speak very loudly on the phone.
 However, it is generally considered impolite to speak with raised voices.

 - Personal space: Chinese Hong Kongers tend to stand close together when talking.